 Read the full review: Spotify

-You might not know it, but if you have Amazon Prime (opens in new tab) then you can access Amazon's entry-level music streaming service.
-That's right, as well as free one-day delivery and Amazon Prime Video, Amazon Prime entitles you to Amazon Prime Music, which gives you over 2 million songs to stream on-demand at no additional cost.
+You might not know it, but if you have Amazon Prime then you can access Amazon's entry-level music streaming service right now.
+That's right, as well as free one-day delivery and Amazon Prime Video, Amazon Prime entitles you to Amazon Music, which gives you over two million songs to stream on-demand at no additional cost.
 And the best bit?
 They're ad-free.

 Read the full review: Amazon Music

 Read the full review: Deezer

-YouTube isn't just for videos.
-Launched back in 2015, YouTube Music is the video-sharing site's attempt to take on Spotify et al. And, just like Spotify, it offers a free tier.
-Sure, there are adverts, as you would expect, but not as many as you might fear.
+Yes, it's strange to think, but YouTube isn't just for videos.
+Launched back in 2015, YouTube Music is the video-sharing site's attempt to take on Spotify et al. for the music streaming crown, and just like Spotify, it too offers a free tier.
+Sure, there are adverts as you would expect, but not as many as you might fear from a platform that for a time became the only reason half of us installed ad-blockers on our internet browsers.

 Read the full review: YouTube Music